 Okomu is home to the African chimpanzees, leopards, forest elephants, buffaloes, red river hogs, bush baby, putty nosed guenon, porcupine, pangolins, duikers, antelopes and the almost extinct white-throated monkeys.
 It is also home to over 700 different butterfly species and 200 birds which makes it one of the best locations for bird watching in Nigeria.

 There are the typical African villages made of thatched roofs and mud.
 Here tourists can learn the various ways of life of a typical villager, learn the area’s history from the village’s historian, see them make various pottery and weavings.
 If you are lucky you can catch them during the celebration of a major festival to have a truly blended experience.

 The park is well known for its various trees like antiaris Africana, alstoniacongoenis, ariplochitonScleroxylon, pycnanthus angloensis, celtiszenkeri, kapok and many more.
 Other attractions in the park include:

-A nature trail that is a well-worn path for tourist who prefers to explore the park independently.
+A nature trail is a well-worn path for tourist who prefers to explore the park independently.

 The Okomu River which flows across the length of the park, as well as the Arakhuan stream, provide visitors opportunity to engage in water sports such as fishing, boating or canoeing, and other water-related activities.